evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 You need to create a `TestSuite` object and specify the presets to include.
 You should also point to the current and reference dataset (if available).

 If nothing else is specified, the tests will run with the default parameters.

-## How to run test presets
+The test conditions are generated automatically based on the provided reference dataset or heuristics.

 **Example 1**.
 To apply the `DataStabilityTestPreset`: